dotevo/gravemap-osm/README.md

 I am a beginner user of GitHub.
 I would like to develop this repository, but I do not know how to do it.

 Things to do:

++ The name "Fuchs" has "sector:name-N". but this information is not visible.
+Every letter matches except "N"
++ Search by location is broken.
+After entering the name, you have to press twice.
+First it is 14/52.0000/19.5000
++ The map covers the inscription in "footer" which is on a white background.

++
 + Depending on the language selection, Polish, English, display subtitles on the main and side page.
  -
   * en:OpenStreetMap Grave Finder